211 State Capitol St. Paul, MN 55155

 to House committees for

 consideration.
 The report on a bill by a committee

 includes a recommendation for placement

 of that bill on one of the following calendars for consideration by the entire House of

-The General Register is a list of all bills (except those placed on the Consent Calendar) that have been acted upon by one or more standing committees and have been given a second reading.
+The General Register is a list of all bills that have been acted upon by one or more standing committees and have been given a second reading.
 Each bill must be published and made available to members and the public before it may be placed on the Calendar for the Day or the Fiscal Calendar.
 The Chief Clerk's Office must publish an updated list of bills on the General Register each day that the House meets in floor session.

 There are two methods of bringing a bill before the House for consideration once a bill has been placed on the General Register:

 1.)
 The Calendar for the Day (yellow)

 Bills on the Calendar for the Day may be considered for final passage by the House.
 The Committee on Rules and Legislative Administration designates which bills are to be placed on the Calendar for the Day by 5:00 p.m. the day before the bills are to be placed on the Calendar for the Day, except that the Committee may designate the bills at any time after a day specified by the Committee on Rules and Legislative Administration.
 Once the committee has designated the bills, the Chief Clerk's Office must publish the Calendar for the Day.
 Amendments may be offered to bills on the Calendar for the Day before each bill is given a Third Reading prior to final passage.